Appends a localized date-time pattern to the formatter.

 Otherwise the default from DateTimeFormatter.withChronology(Chronology)

-is used, with IsoChronology
+is used, with IsoChronology as the fallback.

 Note that this method provides similar functionality to methods on

-such as java.text.DateFormat.getDateTimeInstance(int, int)
+DateFormat such as java.text.DateFormat.getDateTimeInstance(int, int).

 dateStyle | the date style to use, null means no date required | |